What is Chadar Trek?

 That evening, I did not feel so cold, but the pain from the fall surfaced the minute my back went horizontal at night.
 My tentmate had applied Volini on the affected area, but this was a pain that stemmed from my soul, it seemed.
 As far as I remember, I slept and woke up in the same position.
 I was slightly skeptical for the following day, as the distance to be covered was maximum, and my body’s ability for physical endurance was at its minimum.

-Tibbs’ Cave Campsite is a sandy campsite; it made for a very comfortable bed at night.
+Tibbs’ Cave Campsite is a sandy campsite.
+It made for a very comfortable bed at night.
 Some people camp in the caves, I have heard.
-How and why, is beyond me; given how difficult it is to sleep on the rocks, as they go damp and very cold at night.
+How, is beyond me; given how difficult it is to sleep on the rocks, as they go damp and very cold at night.

 Tibb’s Cave Campsite- Naerak village (Chadar Trek)